List of Shameless (British TV series) characters: Mandy Maguire

-Mandy Maguire is the only daughter of the Maguires, the Gallagher family's neighbors.
+Mandy Maguire is the only daughter of the Maguires, the Gallagher family's neighbours.
 She is the mother of Lip Gallagher's (Jody Latham) daughter, Katie.
 Mandy is the daughter of Paddy (Sean Gilder) and Mimi Maguire (Tina Malone), the most feared of the local criminals.
 She is generally more law-abiding than the rest of her family, but is fiercely loyal to them and can often have a violent and abusive streak.
 Her brothers are Micky (Ciarán Griffiths), Shane (Nicky Evans) and Jamie (Aaron McCusker), as well as the late Fergal and the little-seen Donny (Clyve Bonelle) and Joey (Will Willoughby).
 Overall, Mandy appeared in 51 episodes.

 She develops a crush on Ian Gallagher (Gerard Kearns) in series 1 because he stuck up for her against their teacher Mr. Hardwick, but sends her brothers after him when he rejects her.
 She is the second person to find out about his homosexuality.
 She becomes a close friend to Ian and pretends to date him to keep leering boys away from her, leading to her relationship with Ian's brother Lip.

 Mandy conceives Lip's baby, Katie, and after a year or so under the care of the Maguires, takes her away and moves in with the Gallaghers.
 However, her father Paddy continues to supply her with financial support.
 She begins an open, long-term relationship with Lip while he is away at university, but finishes with him in series 5 after Lip's secret university girlfriend shows her face, she spends the whole series being rejected by every man she's attracted to until she goes on a blind date with a young man named Dex whom she gives him an E and sleeps with him, until she realizes she might have killed him so she and Karen Maguire (Rebecca Atkinson) try to dispose of the body, and spend the episode horrified with their actions, until Mandy decides to turn herself in without telling them who supplied her the drugs and who assisted her to dispose the body, she then learns Dex wasn't really dead but just passed out from the drugs, Mandy decides to come clean to him only for him to reject her.